- Orange County LASIK

 Learn about causes, treatments, and surgery for pingueculum at Harvard Eye Associates.

-Pingueculum (ping-gwek-u-lum, plural pinguecula) is a fleshy- appearing growth that is usually found on the white of the eye, most commonly on the inner corner toward the nose.
-It may be yellow, white, gray, or colorless.
-It is the most commonly found “bump” on the eye.
-Though more common in middle-aged or older people, it can be found at any age, even in young children.
+Pingueculum (ping-gwek-u-lum, plural pinguecula) is a clear eye “bump” or fleshy-appearing growth that is usually found on the white of the eye, most often on the inner corner toward the nose.
+It is the most common growth found on the eye.
+Coloration may be yellowish, white, gray or clear.
+Pinguecula most often occur in middle-aged or older people, and occasionally at any age, even in young children.

-The exact cause of this disorder is unknown.
-We do know, however, that it occurs more frequently in people who live in sunny, windy climates and in people whose jobs expose them to ultraviolet (UV) light, wind, dust or toxic vapor (for example, people who live near the equator, farmers, and arc welders).
-Pinguecula are very common in patients that live in Southern California.
+While the exact cause of this disorder is unknown, pinguecula occur more frequently in people who live in sunny, windy climates and in people whose jobs expose them to ultraviolet (UV) light, wind, dust or toxic vapor - people who live near the equator, farmers, and arc welders, for example.
+Pinguecula commonly occur in patients that live in Southern California.

 Most often there are no symptoms present with a pingueculum and it is solely a cosmetic concern.
-However, dry eye can contribute to increased irritation causing inflammation and a “foreign body” sensation.
+Dry eye may contribute to increased irritation, causing inflammation and a “foreign body” sensation.
 Some patients may experience pingueculitis, a pingueculum that becomes red, swollen and inflamed.
-This often occurs when exposed to sunny, windy or dusty conditions.
+Pingueculitis most often occurs with excessive exposure to sun, wind or dust.

+Most cases of pingueculum do not require any medical treatment.
 Wearing UV protecting sunglasses while outdoors is generally recommended to limit exposure to the sun, wind, and dust.
-Beyond this, most cases of pingueculum do not require any medical treatment.
-However, if redness or irritation is a concern, lubricating eye drops (“artificial tears”) are usually recommended.
-There are many brands, and most are available without prescription.
-We recommend trying different brands of lubricant drops.
-Many people do better with one drop than another, and experimenting is the only way to find out which drop may be best for you.
+If redness or irritation is a concern, lubricating eye drops or “artificial tears” may be recommended.
+Most are available without prescription.
+As some people do better with one drop over another, we recommend experimenting with various over-the-counter brands to find out the drop best for you.

-You'll lie down on a gurney, and we'll give you an IV to make you completely relaxed.
-We'll numb around your eye while you're very sleepy, so you won't feel or see the procedure happening.
+You will lie down on a gurney and be given an IV to make you completely relaxed and sleepy.
+The area around your eye will be numbed so you won't feel or see anything during your procedure.

-The procedure takes about 5-10 minutes.
-After removing the growth on the white part of your eye, your surgeon will cover the bare area with a very thin piece of normal, healthy tissue that we remove from the upper part of the eyeball under the eyelid.
+The actual pingueculum removal procedure will take about 5-10 minutes.
+After removing the growth on the white part of your eye, your surgeon will cover the bare area with a very thin piece of normal, healthy tissue that is removed from the upper part of the eyeball under the eyelid.

 Regrowth of pingueculum is unlikely after surgery.
 You can reduce the chance of regrowth by wearing your sunglasses outdoors on sunny days, always and not just when you are healing.
 In our experience, regrowth occurs in less than 1% of our patients.
 By comparison, when other techniques are used for this surgery, regrowth may occur more often.

-After surgery, you'll go home with a patch on the eye that stays on til the next morning.
-Once the patch comes off, you'll begin taking eye drops that will continue for about a month.
-We'll ask you to avoid lifting objects over 30 pounds, and not to take part in sports like tennis, golf, running, or biking for a week.
-It is ok to walk, to use a computer, and to drive a car or fly in a plane during this week, as long as you feel up to it.
-We ask you to avoid swimming for 2 weeks.
-Generally it's ok to do any activity that feels comfortable during this time, and if you're in doubt, just err on the side of caution.
+After surgery, you will go home with a patch on the eye that stays on until the next morning.
+Once the patch comes off, you will begin applying eye drops that will continue for about a month.
+We ask you to avoid lifting objects over 30 pounds, and not to take part in sports, such as tennis, golf, running, or biking, for a week.
+You may walk, use a computer, drive a car, or fly in a plane during this week, as long as you feel up to it.
+Avoid swimming for two weeks.
+Generally, it's safe to do any activity that feels comfortable during this time, but if you're in doubt, err on the side of caution or call our office.

-After surgery, most people have just a little discomfort during the first 24 hours.
-Usually, Tylenol, Advil, or aspirin will be enough, to take care of any discomfort, but just in case we'll prescribe something stronger that you can take as needed.
-Only 2% of our patients tell us they have anything more than mild discomfort.
+After surgery, you may experience slight discomfort during the first 24 hours.
+Tylenol, Advil, or aspirin is usually enough to take care of any discomfort, but your surgeon may prescribe something stronger for you to take as needed.
+Only 2% of our patients tell us they experience anything more than mild discomfort.

-Your eye will be red after surgery, more red than it was before, and this will gradually improve over the next month or so as the eye naturally heals.
-In the end, it may take a few months for the eye to look its best, but most people are very pleased (see the above before and after photos).
+Your eye will be red after surgery, more red than it was before.
+This will gradually improve over the next month or so as the eye naturally heals.
+It may take a few months for the eye to look its best, but in the end most people are very pleased (see the above before and after photos).
 If you were to look with magnification you'll probably see some imperfection.
-While it's impossible for the eye look perfect after removing this type of growth, people generally say that the appearance of the eye is completely natural after healing is complete.
+While it's impossible for the eye look absolutely perfect after removing this type of growth, people generally say that the appearance of the eye is completely natural after healing is complete.
 At Harvard Eye Associates, pingueculum surgery won't be recommended to you unless your surgeon feels it will make a significant improvement.

 There are risks to any type of surgery, including pingueculum removal.
 Fortunately, major complications are very unusual, occurring in about 1 in 1000 surgeries.
-There may be particular risks to you because of your unique eye conditions, and these will be reviewed with you during your consultation at Harvard Eye.
+If any particular risks exist because of your unique eye conditions, these would be reviewed with you during your pre-surgery consultation.

-Contact our surgical counselors by Requesting an Appointment or calling our office closest to you.
+Contact our surgical counselors by Requesting an Appointment or calling our office nearest to you.